The Evil That Men Do (film): Cast

-Additional actors included Enrique Lucero as Aristos; Roger Cudney as Cannell; Constanza Hool as Isabel Lomelin; and Joe Seneca as Santiago.

 Production

 Original novel

 The film was based on a novel that was published in 1978.
 The Globe and Mail said "The elements of a good thriller are here.
 The action is well paced, Guatemala is evoked superbly as a backdrop and the research is impeccable.
 But this gives us only an ornate playing board without much of a game transpiring on the surface."

 The New York Times said "if it's action you crave, The Evil that Men Do is as lively as they come."

 Development

 Film rights were purchased in 1980 by a company consisting of Charles Bronson, his wife Jill Ireland, J. Lee Thompson and producer Pancho Kohner.
 They arranged for a script to be written.
 Kohner almost set up the movie at Cannon Films, who had a success making Death Wish II with Bronson, but Cannon refused to reimburse the cost of the screenplay and rights option.
 Bronson wound up making Ten to Midnight for Cannon directed by Thompson.
 Kohner succeeded in securing $4.6 million in finance for The Evil That Men Do from ITC Entertainment.
 It was the last of a three picture deal between ITC and Bronson, the first two being Love and Bullets and Borderline.

 Thompson became involved in editing 10 to Midnight and dropped out of the movie.
 In March 1983 it was announced that Charles Bronson would star alongside his wife Jill Ireland with Fielder Cook to direct.
-Ireland decided to drop out and give her role to Theresa Saldana, an actor who had been the victim of a recent stalking attack and was struggling to re-establish herself.
+Ireland decided to drop out and give her role to Theresa Saldana, an actress who had been the victim of a recent stalking attack and was struggling to re-establish herself.